AEADataEditor/aea-de-guidance/addtl-data-citation-guidance.md

+---
+layout: withtoc
-# Guidance on Data Citations
+title: "Guidance on Data Citations"
+---

 One of the most vexing issues is how to cite data.
 This document goes through a few common scenarios not covered elsewhere.